microsoft/AcademicContent/Azure University Tour/MachineLearningHOL/README.md

 ### Step 1: Creating the DSVM in Azure ###

-1. In a web browser, open the [Azure Portal](https://portal.azure.com/) and then sign-in with your Microsoft Account.
+1. In a web browser, open the [Azure Portal](https://portal.azure.com/) and then sign-in with your Microsoft Account (use the account your Azure subscription is associated with).

 2. From the left-side menu, click the **+** sign to add a new resource.

 ![CreateResource](images/CreateResource.jpg)